shukriadams/staticBlog/README.md

 ### Post data headers

-Posts have the following YML-like header consists of name:value lines, terminated with at least three dashes (---)
+Each post file has a YML-like data header.
+This header consists of name:value lines, and is terminated with at least three dashes.

     title: 10 reasons cats exist, you won't believe 11
     date: 2000-12-25